djyde/serlina/docs/api.md

 - `pageName` can start with `/` or not.
 - Passing `payload` can inject payload just like `serlina.injectPayload` but to specific page.
 It will be merge with the payload injected by `serlina.injectPayload`

+`Rendered` is an object contains:

+- `string` The React page rendered string.
+Usually send it to the client.

 <p class="warning">Don't call `serlina.render()` before `prepare()` resolving.</p>

 ## Command Line Tool